 Time Price Labels

 The previous tools all measure between two points, but what if you wanted to measure more than that?
-You could apply the tools multiple times, or you could use the TPL tool (KnowledgeBase article, including video).
+You could apply the tools multiple times, or you could use the TPL tool (KnowledgeBase article).
 This allows you to apply an anchor label, and then by selecting the Add New Label option under the tool’s Actions you can add multiple labels, each one counting from the previous.